 Besides its vast network of free trade and tax treaties, Singapore also offers one of the most attractive corporate tax structures in the world.

-For the first three years, the taxable income of non-resident corporations is exempted from taxes where it is considered a “zero tax” jurisdiction.
+For the first three years, the taxable income of non-resident corporations is free from taxes as is a “zero tax” jurisdiction.

 Singapore’s business-friendly legal and tax structure, reliable infrastructure, and dependable regulatory processes provide a positive commercial environment.
 The government tightened restrictions on foreign labor in 2020.